Market

 1.7 Provisions

-A provision is recognised when the Company has a present legal or constructive obligation as a result of
+A provision is recognized when the Company has a present legal or constructive obligation as a result of

-which reliable estimate can be made.
-Provisions (other than employee benefits) are not discounted to its
+of which reliable estimate can be made.
+Provisions (other than employee benefits) are not discounted to

-present value and are determined based on best estimate required to settle the obligation at the balance
+its present value and are determined based on best estimate required to settle the obligation at the

-sheet date.
-These are reviewed at each balance sheet date and adjusted to reflect the current best
+balance sheet date.
+These are reviewed at each balance sheet date and adjusted to reflect the current

 1.8 Revenue Recognition